 Eyal Weizman is an intellectual and architect.
 He holds positions as Professor of Spatial and Visual Cultures at Goldsmiths, University of London and Director of the Centre for Research Architecture within the Department of Visual Cultures.
 His research interests include the place of architecture in international humanitarian law as part of the Forensic Architecture project, and political theory on case studies such as Palestinian and Israeli geography and architecture.

-Prof. Dr. Ines Weizmann (°1973) completed her PhD in Architecture History and Theory at the Architectural Association after studying architecture in Weimar, Paris and Cambridge.
-She is a frequent writer and published the book “Architecture and the Paradox of Dissidence” in 2014.
-Since 2013 she teaches at Bauhaus-Universität in Weimar and is Co-Director of the Institute for History and Theory of Architecture and Planning.
+Ines Weizman completed her PhD in Architecture History and Theory at the Architectural Association after studying architecture in Weimar, Paris and Cambridge.
+She is a frequent writer and published the book Architecture and the Paradox of Dissidence in 2014.
+Since 2013, she has taught at Bauhaus Universität in Weimar and is co-director of the Institute for History and Theory of Architecture and Planning.